CHAPTER 11

 §3419 NUISANCE ABATEMENT LIEN

-B. After notice is given in accordance with subsection A of this section, the notice of lien shall be recorded in the Mendocino County recorder’s office and shall thereafter constitute a lien on the real property for the expense of the abatement, and the related administrative costs (assessed in accordance with subsection 3417A of this chapter) together with interest thereon.
+B. After notice is given in accordance with subsection A of this section, the notice of lien shall be recorded in the Mendocino County Recorder’s office and shall thereafter constitute a lien on the real property for the expense of the abatement, and the related administrative costs (assessed in accordance with subsection 3417A of this code) together with interest thereon.

 §3420 ASSESSMENT COSTS